1992Sahar/explore-bikeshare/README.md

     *   Counts of each user type
     *   Counts of each gender (if applicable)
     *   Earliest, most recent, most common year of birth (if applicable)

+## 4. Acknowledgements

+This python script is written to be submitted as a project for [Udacity Programming for Data Science with Python Nanodegree](https://www.udacity.com/course/programming-for-data-science-nanodegree--nd104).
+Many thanks for the mentorship and guidance.